Xirdd/Kwenta-Tracker/README.md

 - The **Utang** tab shows a summary of total owed-to-you vs you-owe at the top, then each person as its own card with a repayment progress bar.
 - Undoing a repayment just deletes that transaction; deleting the loan itself removes it from the tracker but leaves its historical transactions in place (consistent with how deleting a recurring rule or bill works).

+## Themes

+5 total, up from the original Dark/Light — `theme.js` exports a `THEMES` array (id, label, and two preview colors used for the swatch picker) instead of the old binary toggle, so Profile → Appearance renders one circular swatch per theme rather than a single "switch to light/dark" button.

+- **Dark** / **Light** — the originals.
+- **Midnight** — a cooler, moodier dark theme: indigo-blue instead of navy-green.
+- **Sepia** — leans further into the "old ledger book" feel — warm, vintage tones.
+- **Slate** — minimal graphite — the most modern, least "vintage" option.

+`--gold`, `--green`, and `--coral` are never overridden by any theme — they stay pixel-identical everywhere, since they're semantic (income/positive is always green, expense/negative is always coral, brand accent is always gold) rather than decorative, and changing what "red" means depending on theme would be confusing regardless of how nice it looked.
+Every theme only touches background/paper/ink-family variables — same pattern the original Light theme already used relative to Dark, just extended to 3 more palettes, with Midnight and Sepia additionally shifting `--paper`/`--ink` (not just background) for more real distinctiveness than a simple background swap.

+`initTheme()` still only ever auto-picks between Dark and Light based on system preference for a first-time visitor — there's no meaningful "system preference" for Midnight/Sepia/Slate, so those three are only ever reached by deliberately choosing them in Profile.

+## Devices — see where you're signed in

+Profile → Devices → **View** (only shown when signed in) lists every active session, via `list_my_sessions()` in `schema.sql` — a security-definer function reading Supabase's internal `auth.sessions` table, scoped to `auth.uid()` so it can only ever return the caller's own sessions.

+A couple of honest limitations, both inherent to what Supabase's client SDK actually exposes (not something more code can work around):

+- **"Sign out other devices" is all-or-nothing** — there's no way to target one specific other device individually and leave the rest; `supabase.auth.signOut({ scope: 'others' })` is the finest control the client SDK gives without the service-role key, so that's what "Sign out other devices" does — every session except this one, all at once.
+- **`auth.sessions` isn't a stable public API** — it's Supabase's internal table, not a documented, versioned interface, so its exact columns can vary slightly across projects/GoTrue versions. `list_my_sessions()` tries to include `user_agent` (for the "Chrome on Windows" style device label) and falls back to just timestamps if that column isn't present, rather than failing outright — but if the underlying table structure changes more significantly in a future Supabase update, this may need a re-check.
+- **Which session is "this device"** is determined by decoding the `session_id` claim out of the current access token's JWT payload (`decodeJwtSessionId()` in `auth.js`) — the client's `Session` object doesn't expose a session id as a plain field, so this is what's actually reliable to compare against what `list_my_sessions()` returns.

 ## Delete account

 Profile → **Delete my account** (a deliberately understated link below Sign out, not a competing button — this is rare and severe enough that it shouldn't be easy to hit by accident) opens a confirmation sheet that requires typing `DELETE` before the button does anything.